macports/macports-guide/guide/adoc/README.md

 fixed in docbookrx as they either lose information or affect a lot of locations in the sources.

-* Internal references have an underscore preprended This would break all links to the guide.
-As docbookrx does not take configuration parameters, this has to be changed in the visitor directly.

 * Missing distinction between `<programlisting><prompt></><userinput></></>`, `<screen>`, and `<programlisting>` They all result in similar [source] blocks at the moment.
 Based on how they are used in the guide, we should keep the semantics by adding style